digitallyinduced/ihp/Guide/database.markdown

 The `id` field type `Id User` is basically just a wrapper around `UUID` for type-safety reasons.
 All database field names are mapped from `under_score` to `camelCase` on the Haskell side.

-When a sql field can be `NULL`, the Haskell field type will be contained in `Maybe`.
+When a SQL field can be `NULL`, the Haskell field type will be contained in `Maybe`.

 In the Schema Designer, you can take a look at the generated Haskell code by right-clicking the table and clicking `Show Generated Haskell Code`.